 Feature Comparison Between Nespresso Aeroccino 3 vs. 4

 Design-wise, Nespresso Aeroccino 3 and 4 looks quite different.
 Nespresso Aeroccino 3 has a black plastic exterior and a cylindrical design.
 It doesn’t look like a milk frother.
 I even had friends over who asked what’s the black robot-like thing on my kitchen counter.

-Overall, Nespresso Aeroccino 3 has a simpler and more futuristic design.
-The pitcher is made of stainless steel, but the plastic housing makes it feel less durable.
+Overall, Nespresso Aeroccino 3 has a simpler design.
+The pitcher is made of stainless steel, but the plastic casing makes it feel less durable.
 The base is flush with the cylinder and mostly invisible.
 The frother has a single button that you press to create hot or cold milk froth (it glows red for hot milk and blue for cold milk froth).
-Also, I had to be more careful when pouring because there was no spout.
+It does not have a spout, so I had to be more careful when pouring.

-Aeroccino 4 feels more premium and durable because it has stainless steel housing, and the handle and spout make the pouring easier.
-The heating base is larger than the one on Aeroccino 3 because it has four buttons.
-I like that the buttons have coffee cup illustrations on them.
-This made the use extra easy.
+Aeroccino 4 feels more premium and durable because it has stainless steel casing, and the handle and spout make the pouring easier.
+The refreshed design is now almost identical in size to the Aeroccino 3 too.

 Both bases have non-slip rubber pads underneath, which is a great touch by Nespresso.
 That added friction is nice when you’re trying to fit a full frother on a slick or wet countertop.